YOUR STUDENT VOICE HAS LED TO ...

-That you need a quiet space to work on written assignments.
+You need a quiet space to work on written assignments.

 And we: created a new area on the second floor (The Vista).
 The room is equipped with three MAC computers for quiet working.

-That you need a common-room to hang out in between classes / labs.
+You need a common-room to hang out in between classes / labs.

 And we: have also provided a ‘chill out’ space (the Annex) to allow you room to eat and relax away from the work areas.
 This has freed up space for project work.

-That you need a space to practice instruments from other cultures, traditions, music structures and systems.
+You need a space to practice instruments from other cultures, traditions, music structures and systems.

 And we: have purchased instruments from different areas of the world: India, Peru, Bolivia, Australia, Mongolia, among others.
 These instruments are used in World Musics lectures.
 They are stored in a glass cabinet at (the Corner) studio and you can book the practice space and instruments with Ian Bayliss.

-That you think year 1 students should have better access to recording studios.
+You think year 1 students should have better access to recording studios.

 And we: made Tim Souster Recording Studio and the Snowdon Studio (in the Clockhouse) available to year1 students, providing suitable help from our technician Ian Bayliss.
 Both studios have undergone significant upgrades over the past 2 years, providing you with industry standard equipment and facilities that meet the demands of your modules.

-That you would like access to a printer in the Clockhouse to print special booklet scores.
+You would like access to a printer in the Clockhouse to print special booklet scores.

 And we: discussed this issue and decided that offering students access to a printer raises a number of issues and goes against the university policy of centralizing all printing services.
 But we are going to make sure that you are never required to print anything for your assessed work that cannot be produced with the printers in the Library or the SU.

-That you would like us to make available electric guitars and electric bass guitars and relevant amps for the purpose of practice and recording.
+You would like us to make available electric guitars and electric bass guitars and relevant amps for the purpose of practice and recording.